 However, over the last decade the focus of the event has expanded greatly.
 Initially, Rockwell opened registration to select OEM and SI partners.
-And they continue to encourage these partners to attend RSTechED by including either half or full price tuition in many of their partner Toolkits.
+And they continue to encourage these partners to attend TechED by including either half or full price tuition in many of their partner Toolkits.

 More recently, Rockwell has opened the event to all customers, with an “early bird” tuition cost of $1200.
 Once the “early bird” registration ends, typically a few weeks before the event, the tuition cost rises to $1500.

 In addition to the tuition cost, you’ll also need to cover your own lodging and travel expenses.
 Rockwell does secure a group rate at the event hotel, with a nice room usually running around $180 per night.
-Add in the cost of flights, transportation, and meals not covered by the tuition, and it’s easy for the non-tuition costs of RSTechED to close in on the $2000 mark.
+Add in the cost of flights, transportation, and meals not covered by the tuition, and it’s easy for the non-tuition costs of TechED to close in on the $2000 mark.

 What does the tuition price include?